rigoudyg/climaf/doc/scripts/plot.rst

       - a string to add this given string (for example gsnCenterString="" if you want turn off this sub-title), or
-      - defaut (climaf): add select values for time and/or level
+      - defaut (climaf): add select values for time and/or level for main field

     - if you don't select time and/or level, set it to: